-Here you will learn about henna (Lawsonia inermis) and all of the wonderful uses it has.
+Henna (Lawsonia inermis) has many wonderful uses it has.
 Henna dates back over 5000 years ago and is widely used around the globe.
 Some call it a shrub and some call it a plant.
 The henna plant does bloom and thrives in hot dry desert places.
-Henna is a shrub, not a tree.
+Henna is a shrub, not a tree and is used for tattoos, hair and dying fabrics.

 Henna, or Lawsonia Inermis, is a tall shrub (or a small tree), growing 2 – 6 meters high in its natural form.
 Part of the Lythraceae family, it is found mostly in the tropical and sub-tropical regions of Asia, northern Africa, and even America.
 The plant carries small, fragrant white and red flowers.